phetdam/c-npy-demo/README.rst

 Lessons
 -------

+I learned a few lessons the hard way from doing this project.
+However, they are valuable not just in the context of mixed Python/C development, as they can be generalized to other mixed-language projects where higher and lower level languages need to be used together.

 1. Keep Python and C stuff as far away from each other as possible.
 2. The GIL breathes much harder down your neck when you start using the Python C API, especially if you are trying to venture into multithreading.
 See 1.
+3. The NumPy C API is unforgiving.
+Be sure to check for ``NULL`` pointers.
-3. If you aren't fluent in both languages, you will spend a lot of time frustrated.
+4. If you aren't fluent in both languages, you will spend a lot of time frustrated.
-4. Conversely, the satisfaction gained from building code that not only gains the speed of C but also exposes a pretty Python API may be more than enough to make up for all your struggles.
+5. Conversely, the satisfaction gained from building code that not only gains the speed of C but also exposes a pretty Python API may be more than enough to make up for all your struggles.